jomarcardoso/brazilian-super-hero/README.md

 have the same destiny of Venus.

-The hatred of Roger turned into wrath, and he holder his hammer stronger than ever.
+The hatred of Roger turned into wrath, and he hold his hammer stronger than ever.
 His uncontrolled energy now is straight like an aura, in other words as angel.
 When he got the hammer, the energy went